sanel/Fl_Highlight_Editor/MANUAL.md

 Fl_Highlight_Editor organize faces in much simpler manner than modes.
 Faces are stored in global variable `*editor-face-table*` and are in form of list of vectors.
-It can look like this:
+They can look like this:
 ```scheme
 ;; this is part of (default-lite-theme)
 (set! *editor-face-table*